Mammogram Memos: What You Need To Know

 There is some controversy about when women without any risk factors for breast cancer should start having mammograms.

-The American Cancer Society recommends all women start having yearly mammograms at age 45, then switch to biennial (every two years) mammograms at age 55, and continue for as long as they are in good health and are expected to live for at least 10 years.
+The American Cancer Society recommends all women start having yearly mammograms at age 45, then have the option to switch to biennial (every two years) mammograms at age 55, and continue for as long as they are in good health and are expected to live for at least 10 years.
 Some women may choose to start having yearly mammograms from age 40.

 The U.S. Preventive Services Task Force (USPSTF) recommend biennial screening for women aged 50 to 74 years.
 Some women may choose to start biennial screening earlier (between the ages of 40 and 49); however, the task force reported that evidence was insufficient to assess the benefits and harms of screening in women aged 75 or older.

 These guidelines ONLY apply to asymptomatic women aged 40 or older without preexisting breast cancer or a previously diagnosed high-risk breast lesion.
 They do not apply to women who are at high risk for breast cancer because of an underlying genetic mutation (such as a BRCA1 or BRCA2) or a strong family history of breast cancer, a history of chest radiation at a young age, or with worrying symptoms.
 These women should get mammograms or undergo other imaging procedures at a frequency agreed upon with their doctor.